Nuitka/Nuitka/README.rst

        C++ compiler you encounter.
 Nuitka used to have higher requirements in the past, but it changed.

-.. [#] Download MinGW from http://www.mingw.org/category/wiki/download but
+.. [#] Download MinGW64 from here http://mingw-w64.org/ and choose 64 or 32
-       beware that 32 bits Python must be used with it, and that it may not work for very large programs.
-Use MinGW64 and 64 bits Python if you have the choice.
+       bits matching your Python.
+Use both MinGW64 and 64 bits Python if you have the choice of which Python to use.

-.. [#] Download MinGW64 from here and choose the "win32" and "seh" variant
-       for best results.

 .. [#] Download for free from
        http://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx